-ACEC Hawaii's Emerging Leaders Program is focused on developing the in Hawaii.
+ACEC Hawaii's Emerging Leaders Program is focused on developing the next generation of engineering leaders in Hawaii.

 Geared towards Hawaii’s future engineering leaders, the ACECH Emerging Leaders Program (ELP) is an intensive nine-session program conducted over a nine-month period.
-The program was established in 2018 and has graduated two cohorts consisting of approximately 40 students in total.
+Established in 2018, the program has graduated 76 students representing 36 ACECH member firms.

 Applying for the ACECH Emerging Leaders Program consists of completing an online application form with basic information, including contact information, education, employment history, and a brief questionnaire.
 A short conference call with the program facilitators may also be conducted at the discretion of the selection committee.
 All candidates are notified of their application status within a few weeks after the application closing date.

 Selected candidates need to have the full support from their firm leadership and should make a commitment to attend all nine sessions.
 The $2,500 tuition fee includes all course materials, books, lunches and refreshments.